MVerbakel/MVerbakel.github.io/_posts/2021-01-31-estimation.md

 ## Complete Python code and formulas: estimating a population mean

 Note, if the population standard deviation isn't known and the sample size is small (<30), we can use the t-distribution to determine the critical value instead of z.
 Like the normal distribution, the t-distribution is symmetric and bell shaped, but it has heavier tails (more values at the extremes, so values far from the mean more common than for z).
-However, for large n the t-distribution becomes very close to the z distribution.
+However, for large n the t-distribution becomes very close to the z distribution, so it's a safe bet in general to pick t instead of z.
 Below I'll show how to use both methods in Python.

 ### Mean: using z distribution